AdobeDocs/experience-platform.en/help/rtcdp/destinations/streaming-destinations-api-tutorial.md

 # Connect to streaming destinations and activate data in Adobe's Real-time Customer Data Platform using APIs

-This tutorial demonstrates how to use API calls to connect to your Adobe Experience Platform data, create a connection to a streaming cloud storage destination (AWS Kinesis or Azure Event Hubs), create a dataflow to your new created destination, and activate data to your new created destination.
+This tutorial demonstrates how to use API calls to connect to your Adobe Experience Platform data, create a connection to a streaming cloud storage destination (Amazon Kinesis or Azure Event Hubs), create a dataflow to your new created destination, and activate data to your new created destination.

-This tutorial uses the AWS Kinesis destination in all examples, but the steps are identical for Azure Event Hubs.
+This tutorial uses the Amazon Kinesis destination in all examples, but the steps are identical for Azure Event Hubs.

 ![Overview - the steps to create a streaming destination and activate segments](/help/rtcdp/destinations/assets/flow-prelim.png)